proycon/folia/examples/README.md

     named entities, and morphology.
 * ``speech-opencgn.0.12.1.folia.xml`` - An example of a (dutch) document from the OpenCGN corpus, it is a transcription of speech and includes a phonetic transcription layer and timing information.
 There are also PoS tags and lemmas.

+### Test examples

+The directory ``tests/`` holds examples that are used by automated unit and integration tests, most notably for FoLiA libraries.
+These tests are all valid FoLiA, but may be less useful to end users as examples.

 ### Erroneous examples